 Firstly, what is a transdermal bath?

-Honestly, it’s not vastly different to a regular besides the substances you add in the bath.
-What you put in a transdermal bath soak can vary but there are some distinguishing characteristics that make it more than a regular bath:
+Essentially, it’s not vastly different to a regular bath besides the substances you add to it.
+The ingredints you add to makes this style of bath super good for you.
+What youadd can vary but there are some distinguishing characteristics that make a transdermal bath more than a regular bath:

 Salt (look for Sodium Chloride on an ingredient label) is a natural antimicrobial.
-Put simply, it reduce the growth of bacteria on the skin.
-Great for eczema, psoriasis, or acne, which can be exacerbated by bacteria.
+Put simply, salt reduces the growth of bacteria on the skin.
+Great for eczema, psoriasis, or acne, which can be made worse by bacteria.

-Salt improves skin hydration.
-Helping to move moisture to the surface.
+Salt improves your skin's hydration.
+Furthermore, it helps to move moisture to the surface.

-Salt is an exfoliator.
+Salt is a natural exfoliator.
 When you remove dead skin cells and promote cell turnover it improves the overall texture of the skin.

-At this temperature range you improve the absorption of substances through the skin by causing the skin to become more permeable.
-This allows substances to easily penetrate through the skin barrier.
+At this temperature range you improve the absorption of substances through the skin.
+Why?
+Because the skin becomes more permeable.
+This allows minerals and nutrients to easily penetrate through the skin barrier.

-This is a good amount of time for the substances to be absorbed through the skin and produce their therapeutic effects.
+This is a good amount of time for the substances to be absorbed through the skin transdermally.
+As a results, they produce their therapeutic effects.

-From CBD to magic mushrooms, the added ingredients go on and on for what can be added to a transdermal soak.
-What we know for sure is using salt and nutrients that the body likes to absorbs can result in less pain, more skin hydration and a relaxing space.
+From CBD to mushrooms, many things can be added to a bath soaks.
+Additionally, using salt and nutrients that your body likes and needs can result in less pain, more skin hydration and a relaxing space.

-There is evidence that transdermal absorption is extremely beneficial.
-A study published in the journal Complementary Therapies in Medicine found that transdermal magnesium baths may be effective in reducing symptoms of fibromyalgia, a chronic pain condition (source 1).
+There is so much evidence that transdermal soaks is beneficial.
+For instance, a study published in the journal Complementary Therapies in Medicine found that transdermal magnesium baths may be effective in reducing symptoms of fibromyalgia, a chronic pain condition.
 Another study published in the Journal of Cosmetic Science found that transdermal absorption of certain minerals, such as magnesium and potassium, can improve skin hydration.

 What soaks are best for a Transdermal Bath?

+We mentioned salt before, right?
 Soaks containing Sodium Chloride along with other antioxidants.
-Sodium Chloride may sound scary but is the scientific name for table salt (source 2).
-Salt is amazing for all sorts of reasons:
+Granted, that might sound scary but is the just scientific name for table salt.
+Our good friend, simple Salt is amazing for all sorts of reasons!

-It has natural antimicrobial properties that can reduct the growth of bacteria on the skin.
-This is extremely beneficial for skin conditions like eczema, psoriasis and acne.
+Salt has natural antimicrobial properties that can reduce the growth of bacteria on the skin.
+This is extremely helpful for skin conditions like eczema, psoriasis and acne.

-It exfoliates the skin by removing dead skin cells and promotes cell turnover which in turn improves skin texture and ability to absorb the other nutrients in your transdermal soak.
+Salt exfoliates the skin by removing dead skin cells and promotes cell turnover which in turn improves your skin's texture and its ability to absorb the other nutrients from the soak.

-Soaks containing CBD also have therapeutic benefits (source 3 & 4).
+What else?
+Transdermal bath containing CBD also have benefits.
+Like with anything, make sure you should products with high-quality CBD—they aren't all make equal.
 We could go on and on about the benefits of CBD but to highlight a few:

-CBD is a non-intoxicating cannabinoid derived from the cannabis plant, and it has been shown to have anti-inflammatory, analgesic, and antioxidant properties.
+CBD is a non-intoxicating cannabinoid derived from the cannabis plant.
+Moreover, it has been shown to have anti-inflammatory, analgesic, and antioxidant properties.